-- A qualitative process evaluation of the feasibility and acceptability of the trial (Section 20) - A health economic evaluation (Section 21) - An anonymised minimal data set for collection of outcomes for women who decline to participate or who are missed (Section 22)
+- A qualitative process evaluation of the feasibility and acceptability of the trial (Section 21).
+This completed at the end of the internal pilot and information generated has informed ongoing study design.
+Details of the qualitative process evaluation remains in the protocol for completeness. - A health economic evaluation (Section 22)

+• An anonymised minimal data set for collection of outcomes for women who decline to participate or who are missed (Section 23)